College can sometimes be stressful or expensive. Don’t let food be another financial worry.

 - You participate in a SNAP or other ‘employment and training program’,

-- You attend a Mass. community college and are enrolled in a credit degree or certificate program that the college determines will increase your employability,
+- You attend a Mass. community college and are enrolled in a credit degree or certificate program that the college determines will increase your ability to be employed,

 - You are age 50 or older, or you are under age 18, OR